Digital Marketing for Financial Services: 2026 Strategy Guide

 Ad targeting for financial audiences

-A great way to avoid this is by “knowing thy audience”.
-Having a customer persona will go a long way here, as will testing your hunches with small incremental changes.
+A customer persona helps here, as does testing your assumptions with small incremental changes.

-• Set up an ad campaign based on known demographics, including gender, income, and age.
-Yearly income could also be a factor, although keep in mind that not all advertising platforms offer this information.
-Remember: the more specific and detailed you get, the easier it will be to narrow down a responsive audience.
+1. Set up an ad campaign based on known demographics, including gender, income, and age.
+The more specific you get, the easier it is to narrow down a responsive audience.

-• Refine your demographics with psychographics.
-For example, let’s say you offer investment advice and are targeting men in their 30s who make $100,000+ per year.
-You want to look for individuals with higher income levels who are interested in seeking out new investment opportunities, like people who have recently shown interest in cryptocurrency or those who have recently opened a business.
+2. Refine your demographics with psychographics.
+If you offer investment advice and are targeting men in their 30s earning $100,000+ per year, look for individuals interested in new investment opportunities, such as people who’ve recently shown interest in cryptocurrency or who’ve recently opened a business.

-• Split test your audience or run mini-campaigns to look for potential optimization opportunities.
-For example, let’s say you know you’re targeting retirees, but you’re not sure exactly who will best respond to your ads.
-You can tweak keywords, age brackets, and even ad copy to find which ones perform better (and which ones bring in the most money).
+3. Split-test your audience or run mini-campaigns to identify optimisation opportunities.
+If you’re targeting retirees but aren’t sure who will respond best, tweak keywords, age brackets, and ad copy to find what performs.

 Performance tracking and optimization